dougabugg/python-recursive-descent-parser/README.md

  * **`rule.parse(source, ...)`** parses the source input, raising a `ParseError` when parsing fails.
  * **`rule.parse_or_print(source, ...)`** same as `rule.parse` except it catches any parsing errors and pretty prints them.

 All builder objects have a `parse` method, that takes a `source`, an `offset`, and an `explicit_new_lines` flag as arguments, which uses the rule and parses the source input, outputting a tuple with the ending offset and a special `NodeMask` object.
-The `NodeMask` wraps a raw `BaseNode` (detailed in the backend section).
-Details on the `explicit_new_lines` flag are detailed below in the backend section.
+The `NodeMask` wraps a raw `BaseNode`.
+Details on the `explicit_new_lines` flag and the `BaseNode` class are detailed below in the backend section.

 A regex or string literal (with `b * "literal"`) rule will return a token node.
 Token nodes have an `offset` and `value` property.
 A named rule will return a named node, with `_offset`, `_end_offset`, and `_name` attributes.
-In addition, a named node will have a child named node for each child named rule that was present in the original rule, which can be accessed as an attribute on the named node.
-If no child named node is present, an attribute access will simply return `None`.
+All the child rules of a parent rule will generate named nodes as children of the parent node when returned from `parse`.
+These child named nodes can be accessed by their name as attributes on the parent named node.
+If an attribute access is made but matches no child named node, `None` will be returned.
 For each regex or string literal rule in a named rule, a token node will be present.
 They can be accessed either by subscripting/indexing or iterating.

 ```py
 # still a named rule,